JvanderSaag/NonHolonomicRRT_PDM/README.md

 This project was made using the latest version of these packages.
 The correct functionment of this program is not garantied with earlier versions of these packages.

+# Installation
+We recommend using a virtual environment to execute these scripts.
+The repository contains a conda environment.yaml file (if you use anaconda) and a requirements.txt file (if you use python virtual environments).
+These environments can be created as follows.

+## For Anaconda
+- Download and install Anaconda
+- Open Anaconda Prompt (Anaconda3) or your preferred terminal program (in case you use linux)
+- In the terminal use cd to the directory where you extracted the folder
+- Follow these commands
+$ conda env create -f environment.yml
+$ python -m ipykernel install --user --name=python3
+- Execute any of the provided test scenarios

+## For Python VEnvs
+- Follow the same process up until the commands
+- Follow these commands
+$ python -m pip install -r requirements.txt
+- Execute any of the provided test scenarios

 # Usage
 In order to understand how to run this project scenarios were provided pre-built and only require to be ran to work.